Alex070902/osticket-prereqs/README.md

 - Windows 10</b> (21H2)

 <h2>List of Prerequisites</h2>
-osticket has several prerequisites you must download and install they can be found here: https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
+Osticket has several prerequisites you must download and install, they can be found here: https://drive.google.com/drive/u/1/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6

 - PHP 7.3.8